Free2Wait/composer-free2wait/README.md

 ## Shouldn't security releases be downloaded as soon as possible?

 In case if 10-seconds-delay matters, we could exclude special tags from monetization to make them be downloaded without any delay.

+## What is the current state of the project?

+For now it is just a proof-of-concept.
+The plan is as follows:
+- [x] (done) Craft MVP (minimum viable product).
+- [ ] (in progress) Check that package developers are interested to merge PR, introducing dependency from this Composer plugin.
+Gather feedback to extend or refactor the service.
+- [ ] (later) Check that package users are willing to pay for non-waiting access to download.